petestmart/word-find-solver-homespotter/README.md

 * Will handle arbitrarily sized puzzle inputs
 * The solution does print out the list of found words

-### Notes
+### Bugs To Fix
-As of the this commit, the application will check for words found in any size word find.
-The words will print to the DOM.
-However, there is a bug where there must be a space between every word in the word find.
+* Duplicate words print to DOM
+*

 ### Next Steps
+* Bonus Mode: Only the longest valid word in a sequence of letters:
+    * Don't return "broke" and "broker": only "broker"
+    * Don’t return “hard” and “wood”; only “hardwood”
 * Remove console logs
 * Clean up layout
     * Position of "Find Words" button is awkwardly placed.
 Use MUI grid to reposition and make responsive